 My fiancée and I wanted to check out the new stations, and we also wanted to see how long it would take us to get to them from SeaTac.
-To begin our journey, we walked down to the SeaTac light rail station from the Seattle Southside Visitor Center.
-We took the elevator up and bought our tickets at the kiosk.
+To begin our journey, we parked and walked down to the SeaTac light rail station at International Blvd & S 176th St. We took the elevator up and bought our tickets at the kiosk.
 Prices vary by intended destination, and of course we were going as far as we could possibly go, so our roundtrip day pass ended up costing $6.50 each.

 We boarded the light rail at 11:13am and we started moving at 11:15am.
 The trip started out with some nice views of the area!
 We were well above the traffic below, a little too high to see the envy on the car commuters faces, but it’s a fair bet that they were green with jealous rage.